Danielle9897/grafana-csv-datasource/docs/adding-datasource-backend.md

     .then((response: any) => response.json())
     .then((response: any) => {
       const res: any = [];

-      // This will be look better once backend starts returning data frames.
       _.forEach(response.results, r => {
         _.forEach(r.series, s => {
           res.push({ target: s.name, datapoints: s.points });